IANS, Washington, Modified: February 02, 2015 14:03 IST

 These essential fatty acids may help raise intelligence by providing the building blocks for nerve cell development that the body cannot produce on its own.

 Sending a child to pre-school was found to raise his or her IQ by more than four points, and pre-schools that include a language development component were found to boost IQ by more than seven points.

 The link between pre-school and intelligence could be a function of increased exposure to language or the result of the overall cognitive complexity of the environment.

-Eat yourself smartFor the latest food news and recipes, like us on Facebook or follow us on Twitter and get the NDTV Cooks app for Android or iOS.
+Eat yourself smartFor the latest food news and recipes, like us on Facebook or follow us on Twitter.